SDN Children’s Services

 Board selection and evaluation

 The Board regularly reviews its composition to ensure that the mix of skills, experience and cultural fit is appropriate, having regard to SDN’s history, philosophy, values and strategic direction.
-Through the Governance and Remuneration Committee, the Board has in place a process for identifying the skills needed within the Board and for seeking new directors.
+Through the Governance and Remuneration Committee, the Board has in place a process for identifying the skills needed within the Board and for seeking new directors in line with SDN's values and purpose.
 The Board has deliberately sought people with experience in strategy, risk management, law, finance, general management and the sectors in which SDN works.

 To encourage board renewal, the SDN Board has instituted succession planning in relation to Board membership, and Board and Committee Chairs.
 Succession planning is the responsibility of the Governance and Remuneration Committee (in discussion with the President), with final approval given by the Board.